luissilva1044894/Pyrez/README.md

 As long as Hi-Rez Studios doesn't change its APIs simpliest functions won't be changed.
 However, functions could be updated, added or removed until it's in a very clear and stable state.
 If you are interested in mantaining this project, please let us know in our [*support server*][support-server-discord].

+#### Misc
+ * If you are currently using this project, please ⭐️ this [repository][github-repo]!
+ * If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

 ### Requirements
  * Requires the Credentials necessary to interating with Hi-Rez Studios API.
 For more information, [click here](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API").
  * [Python](https://www.python.org/) - 2.7, 3.5, 3.6, & 3.7 are supported.